tech-acs/crvs-smart-ig/input/pagecontent/index.md

 [Link to Reauiremetn Page](./requirements)

 ## CRVS process
-This outlines the process from event occurrence to certification.
+This outlines the process from event occurrence to generating the permanent legal record of the event and to certification.

 - **Notifications**: Initial reports from external sources (e.g., health facilities, local authorities), contributing to but not completing registration.
 - **Declaration**: Official submission by informants, verified for accuracy.
 - **Validation**: Clerks ensure data completeness, requesting corrections if needed.
-- **Registration**: Registrars formally record the event, assigning unique IDs.
+- **Registration**: Registrars formally record the event, including assignment of a unique IDs (e.g., by the civil registry, the ID agency, the population register or any other actor in the local ID ecosystem).
 - **Certification**: Issuance of certificates as proof of registration, using special paper or digital signatures.

 [Link to Process Page](./process)